-Łukasz Kulesa is Researcher at the Polish Institute of International Affairs (PISM) and Senior Associate at the European Leadership Network.
+Łukasz Kulesa is Deputy Head of Research at the Polish Institute of International Affairs (PISM) and Senior Associate at the European Leadership Network.

 Between 2014 and 2019 Łukasz worked as Research Director at the European Leadership Network (ELN).
 Previously, he worked as the Head of the Non-proliferation and Arms Control Project at the Polish Institute of International Affairs (PISM), and between 2010–2012 as Deputy Director of the Strategic Analyses Department at the National Security Bureau, a body providing aid and support to the President of the Republic of Poland in executing security and defence tasks.